acacode/swagger-typescript-api/README.md

 # Swagger TypeScript API

 - Support for OpenAPI 3.0, 2.0, JSON and YAML
-- Generate the API Client for Fetch or Axios from an OpenAPI Specification
+- Generate the API Client for Fetch, Axios, or Ky from an OpenAPI Specification

 Any questions you can ask here: <https://github.com/acacode/swagger-typescript-api/discussions>